 As mentioned at the start of this article, the answer is mixed…

-The Eufy Indoor cameras (both the standard model and pan and tilt variant) do offer 24/7 continuous recordings, via an SD card or NAS-streaming capability.
+The Eufy Indoor cameras (both the standard model and pan and tilt variant), and newer Solo OutdoorCam and Pro Wired Doorbell ranges, do offer 24/7 continuous recordings, via an SD card or NAS-streaming capability.
 However the other eufy cameras and doorbells don’t ‘yet’ offer constant recording capability.

 I’ll talk about the indoor cameras’ 24/7 capability in a second, but the reason I say ‘yet’ for the other devices is that eufy say the following on their doorbell’s sales page: